One of the most common questions we hear from companies first embarking into Net Promoter Score (NPS) is “How do I know

 Improve your NPS score today

-Improve your Net Promoter Score by implementing an easy-to-manage customer experience platform like Delighted.
+Improve your Net Promoter Score with Delighted’s NPS software.
 Collecting feedback from customers is the first step to establishing a baseline NPS score.
 From there, you can use the data obtained to address the areas that are lagging which, over time, will improve overall customer happiness.